ab-pandey/Udacity-Deep-Reinforcement-Learning-ND/Project Navigation/Readme.md

 2. Place the file in the DRLND GitHub repository, in the `p1_navigation/` folder, and unzip (or decompress) the file.

+3. You then need to configure a Python 3.6 / PyTorch 0.4.0 environment with the needed requirements as described in the [Udacity repository](https://github.com/udacity/deep-reinforcement-learning#dependencies)

+4. You have to clone this project and have it accessible in your Python environment

+#### Train a agent

 Here you will need to train an agent to solve the provided environment.
 Run the cells in the sequence.

+Execute the provided notebook within this Nanodegree Udacity Online Workspace for "project #1 Navigation" (or build your own local environment and make necessary adjustements for the path to the UnityEnvironment in the code )

+###### Note that
+Manually playing with the environment has not been implemented as it is not available with Udacity Online Worspace (No Virtual Screen)
+Watching the trained agent playing in the environment has not been implemented neither, as it is not available with Udacity Online Worspace (No Virtual Screen).